 Who we are

-Leading a transformation in kidney health
+Leading transformation in kidney health

 Worldwide, around one in 10 people have chronic kidney disease, for which there is no cure.
-Here in the UK, 20 people develop kidney failure each
+Here in the UK, 20 people develop kidney failure each day, and 30,000 are reliant on dialysis to stay alive.

-day, and join nearly 30,000 who need dialysis to survive.
-Five people every week die while on the waiting list for a kidney transplant.
+Six people every week die while on the waiting list for a kidney transplant.

 Over the past decade some progress has been made in treating kidney disease, but not nearly enough.
 Kidney disease continues to rise, and history is repeating itself, with successive generations experiencing the same life-limiting health problems and inadequate treatments.